holdfarm/Docs/index.md

 ## Definitions :

- + AutoFarm - AutoFarm is yet another yield optimizer on the Binance Smart Chain and Huobi ECO chain with currently more than US$1b total value locked (TVL) into its farming pools.
+ + __AutoFarm__ - AutoFarm is yet another yield optimizer on the Binance Smart Chain and Huobi ECO chain with currently more than US$1b total value locked (TVL) into its farming pools.

- + HOLD -HOLD token generates passive income by allocating assets to other crypto farms, combining and picking the best farming vaults.
+ + __HOLD__ -HOLD token generates passive income by allocating assets to other crypto farms, combining and picking the best farming vaults.
 You just need to hold the HOLD TOKEN to get profits, cutting the messy process of STAKING and doing complex operations.

- + HOLDERS -Holders are the ones who Hold $HOLD tokens
+ + __HOLDERS__ -Holders are the ones who Hold $HOLD tokens

-  + APR( Annual Percentage Rate )-APR is the full rate you will be charged throughout your Farming period
+  + __APR__ ( Annual Percentage Rate )-APR is the full rate you will be charged throughout your Farming period

 ## Key Aspects :

- 1. 3% of HOLD is burned on every transaction.
+ 1. 3% of __HOLD__ is burned on every transaction.

- 2. Supply increases by 12.96 HOLD.
+ 2. Supply increases by 12.96 __HOLD__.

  3. Epoch Time is 6 hours

 ## Theory :

-  Since HOLD Token is deflationary ( 1.1 ), we need to inflate it in some way and use that inflation (1.2) for farming.Every Epoch New HOLD are minted and then swapped to the best-performing asset on $AUTOFARM ( or similar farms )
+  Since __HOLD__ Token is deflationary ( 1.1 ), we need to inflate it in some way and use that inflation (1.2) for farming.Every Epoch New __HOLD__ are minted and then swapped to the best-performing asset on $AUTOFARM ( or similar farms )

  Example Assets APR on Autofarm :